Category: News

 An Unna Boot is a type of compression bandage that is specifically designed to treat and manage venous leg ulcers.
 It consists of a layer of zinc-impregnated, semi-rigid gauze wrapped around the affected leg, followed by an outer layer of cohesive compression bandage.

 The purpose of an Unna Boot is to provide sustained, therapeutic compression to the lower leg, which helps improve venous circulation, reduce swelling, and promote the healing of venous ulcers.
-Here are some key benefits and functions of an Unna Boot:
+Here are some key benefits and functions of a Unna Boot:

 Compression: